AnswerDotAI/gpu.cpp/README.md

 *Reusable Kernels and Shader Library* - Currently the core library is strictly the operations and types for interfacing with the WebGPU API, with some specific use case example WGSL implementations in `examples/`.
 Over time, as kernel implementations mature we may migrate some of the reusable operations from specific examples into a small reusable kernel library.

 *More Use Case Examples and Tests* - Expect an iteration loop of use cases to design tweaks and improvements, which in turn make the use cases cleaner and easier to write.
 One short term use cases to flesh out the kernels from [llm.c](https://github.com/karpathy/llm.c) in WebGPU form.
 As these mature into a reusable kernel library, we hope to help realize the potential for WebGPU compute in AI.

+## Troubleshooting

+If you run into issues building the project, please open an issue.

 ## Acknowledgements